Earthfile reference

 (dynamic form)

-declares a variable (or arg) with the name <name>
+declares a build argument (or arg) with the name <name>

 and with an optional default value <default-value>